 Best SD Card Fujifilm X-T5

-Choosing the best memory card for the Fujifilm X-T5 is fairly straightforward, go with V90 cards if you want to take advantage of all the camera has to offer.
+Choosing the best memory card for the Fujifilm X-T5 is relatively straightforward.
+Opt for UHS-II (V90) cards if you want to take full advantage of the camera’s capabilities.
 If you want to save a little money on higher-capacity cards and don’t need the absolute best, go with the V60 cards.